Cjenkin31/Planned-Projects/README.md

 ## Unplanned things ( Stuff that I just made on a whim )
 - Core keeper Midi player
 - Youtube Video downloader
+- Inventory Sorting and viewing for Isekaid discord bot